volusion/element/content/references/block-utils.md

 ### 'pubSub'

-An instance of PubSubJS.
-See [How to Communicate between Two (Or More) Blocks](/how-to/communicate-between-blocks).
+This is an instance of PubSubJS.
+For more information, see "[Communicate Between Blocks](/how-to/communicate-between-blocks)."

 #### 'pubSub' Usage